Geography of Toronto

 The Toronto Islands are the only group of natural islands located on the western shores of Lake Ontario and were formed from the erosion of the Scarborough Bluffs.
-The Toronto Islands were originally a sand spit until a major storm separated them from the mainland during the 19th century.
+The Toronto Islands were originally a sand spit until a major storm separated them from the mainland during the late 1850s.
+Artificial islands include Ookwemin Minising and the islands that constitute Ontario Place.

 Toronto's immediate neighbours are Mississauga and Brampton within the Regional Municipality of Peel, Vaughan and Markham within the Regional Municipality of York, and Pickering within the Regional Municipality of Durham.
 The Greater Toronto Area (GTA) includes the regional municipalities of Halton, Peel, York and Durham.

 The GTA is part of a larger, natural ecosystem known as the Greater Toronto Bioregion.
 This ecosystem is bounded by Lake Ontario, the Niagara Escarpment, and the Oak Ridges Moraine, and includes many watersheds that drain into Lake Ontario.

 In March 2005, the Government of Ontario unveiled the boundaries of a greenbelt around the Greater Toronto Area, a 7200 km2 area stretching from Niagara Falls to Peterborough.
 The green belt is designed to curb urban sprawl and to preserve valuable natural areas and farmland surrounding the city.
 However, some types of development including detached single residential, quarries and commercial facilities continue to get approved, exerting pressure and population growth on the Greenbelt.
-Toronto is among the latest in a line of cities that have implemented growth boundaries of some kind as a method of restricting urban growth, including Ottawa; Portland, Oregon; Frankfurt; Melbourne; Seoul and London.
+Toronto is among the latest in a line of cities that have implemented growth boundaries of some kind as a method of restricting urban growth, including Ottawa; Montreal; Lexington, Kentucky; Nashville and Knoxville, Tennessee; Minneapolis, Seattle, Greater Vancouver, Miami, Portland, Oregon; Frankfurt; Melbourne; Seoul; and London.